flams/emily/README.md

  * It's ready for realtime applications.
  * It's only a set of AMD/commonJS modules, your module loader is the framework
  * It's ready for being used with other frameworks.
- * It doesn't use any proprietary technology.
+ * It only relies on standard features
+ * It eases the development of MV* applications my providing the M

 ###What modules does it provide?